 Going on Repeat—Librela Causes Serious Side Effects and Death, Just Like Rimadyl Did 27 years ago….

 Just like Rimadyl, Librela (manufactured by Zoetis) promises relief from canine arthritis.
 Caring owners want their dogs to have the best quality of life, and so give the drug as prescribed.
 Unfortunately, the drug, like Rimadyl, can cause serious side effects and even death.
+Many dogs will benefit from the relief such drugs offer, but, for the most part, arthritis occurs in older or senior dogs, a population that is most vulnerable to liver and kidney side-effects from this type of drug.

 According to a NYTimes article, "...since the drug became widely available, some pet owners have reported that their dogs became seriously ill, lost the ability to walk or stand or even died shortly after receiving the drug."